georlia/georlia/README.md

 # Hi i'm Georlia😊
 I am an IT student that wants to be a Data Analyst.
-I focus on building end-to-end solutions that drive decision-making.
+I specialize in translating messy datasets into visual narratives that drive growth.
-I specialize in extracting insights from complex datasets and visualizing them through high-impact Power BI dashboards.
+By combining the power of SQL, the flexibility of Python, and the visualization capabilities of Power BI.

 ## Skills and Tools:
 ![Power Bi](https://img.shields.io/badge/power_bi-F2C811?style=for-the-badge&logo=microsoftpowerbi&logoColor=black)